DanielCiccy/habitat-du-roi/README.md

 ## Community Contributions

-Habitat du RoiÂ® welcomes contributions from the community to enrich the website and upcoming Web3 applications.
-Hereâ€™s how you can get involved and how we manage contributions to ensure quality and alignment with our goals.
+Habitat du Roi® welcomes contributions from the community to enrich the website and upcoming Web3 applications.
+Here is how you can get involved and how we manage contributions to ensure quality and alignment with our goals.

 ### How to Contribute
 - Content Enrichment: Community members can suggest new content, features, or improvements to enhance the user experience and expand resources.